What is TraceMyIP.org?

 The visitor tracking system supports the following social sites and web building tools:

-Just like a "green car" technology approved by the US Environmental Protection Agency's, TraceMyIP.org does not substantially increase the bandwidth usage of your website hosting provider services since the actual website statistics analysis software and computer data storage is hosted on TraceMyIP.org dedicated servers.
-The entire website traffic analysis and hosting of visitor tracker gadgets is performed by the CPU power grid installedl within TraceMyIP.org dedicated server computer infrastructure.
+Just like a "green car" vehicle technology approved by the US Environmental Protection Agency's, TraceMyIP.org does not substantially increase the bandwidth usage of your website hosting provider services since the actual website statistics analysis software and computer data storage is hosted on TraceMyIP.org dedicated servers.
+The entire website traffic analysis and hosting of visitor tracker gadgets is performed by the CPU power grid installed within TraceMyIP.org dedicated server computer infrastructure.
 Furthermore, by utilizing TraceMyIP.org and disabling your own website's dedicated server statistics software such as the webalizer or cpanel's awstats statistics software, it is feasible to save bandwidth and CPU processing resources, thus speeding up the website page loading.

-- Would TraceMyIP.org code trigger anti-spam and antivirus security or privacy alerts on my website visitors' computers?
+Would TraceMyIP.org code trigger anti-spam and antivirus security or privacy alerts on my website visitors' computers?

 TraceMyIP.org is strictly a website visitor IP checker and tracker software which does not utilize any malicious code base that may trigger online security or privacy alerts anti-spam or antivirus software.
 Anti-spam and antivirus software looks for certain virus or malicious digital code signatures and patterns and intercepts them before they're downloaded onto end-user's computer hard drive or placed in the dedicated space range of the random access memory.
-TraceMyIP.org does not contain such code patterns, therefore the anti-spam and antivirus security alerts are not triggered.
+TraceMyIP.org does not contain such code patterns; therefore the anti-spam and antivirus security alerts are not triggered.

-- What is an IP?
+What is an IP address?

 An IP is an abbreviation of Internet Protocol.
 IP serves a role of a digital computer identification number that is assigned by a network it's connected to.
 Without an IP address networking and IP tracking would not be possible.
 Currently there are 2 formats of IP addresses - ipv4 and ipv6.
 IPv6 is the latest implementation to expand the availability of an IP address assignment range.